 The Phillips 66 Washington State ICP includes four terminals and the portion of Yellowstone Pipeline from the Idaho border to Moses Lake.
 The plan's 5-year approval expires on September 17, 2023.
-A review of the present plan has been completed and sent to the company in order to facilitate needed changes prior to re-submitting the plan.
-The last plan update was a change in the Binding Agreement signer, which was approved on April 11, 2023.
+Ecology reviewed the present plan and sent comments to the company to facilitate needed changes prior to plan re-submittal.
+Phillips 66 submitted a revised plan on July 10, 2023.
+The plan was posted for a 30-day public comment period on July 14th.
+A full review of the plan is in progress.
+Ecology considers all public comments in our decision to approve contingency plans in Washington State, you can view plans open for public comment online here.